Troubleshoot data access errors

 Use the subscription ID and resource group of the server, and not of the workspace.
 These will be different for a cross subscription or cross resource group server.

 - The storage account under the subscription and resource group couldn't be found.
-Check that the subscription ID and resource group defined in the datastore match those of the storage account, and update the values if needed.
+Check that the subscription ID and resource group defined in the datastore match the corresponding values of the server, and update the datastore values if necessary.

 ScriptExecution.StreamAccess.NotFound

 The specified file or folder path doesn't exist.
-Check that the provided path exists in Azure portal, or if using a datastore, that the right datastore is used (including the datastore's account and container).
-If the storage account is an HNS enabled Blob storage, otherwise known as ADLS Gen2, or an abfs[s]
+Check that the provided path exists in Azure portal, or if using a datastore, that the correct datastore is used (including the account and container of the datastore).
+If the storage account is an HNS enabled Blob storage (also known as ADLS Gen2), or an abfs[s]

-URI, that storage ACLs may restrict particular folders or paths.
-This error will appear as a "NotFound" error instead of an "Authentication" error.
+URI, that storage ACLs might restrict particular folders or paths.
+This error appears as a "NotFound" error instead of an "Authentication" error.

 ScriptExecution.StreamAccess.Validation